Home

 Description :

-The purpose of this course is to inform the reader of the various changes affecting accounting and financial reporting, as well as a review and recall of existing accounting standards.
-Topics include a summary of newly issued FASB statements, current and pending developments, the new lease standard, practice issues, a discussion of accounting and financial reporting issues related to post- COVID-19 economic issues, accounting and disclosures for the Employee Retention Credit (ERC) and Pass-Through Entity (PTE) tax, dealing with the forgiveness of PPP loans, and more.
+The objective of this course is to inform the reader of the various changes affecting accounting and financial reporting, as well as a review and recall of existing accounting standards.
+Topics include a summary of newly issued FASB statements, the new standard on the allowance for credit losses, post-implementation issues involving the new lease standard, discussion of accounting and financial reporting issues in the post-COVID-19 economy including impact of high inflation and interest rates, accounting and disclosures for 2024 issues related to the Employee Retention Credit (ERC) and Pass-Through Entity (PTE) tax, newly issued accounting standards updates (ASUs), and more.

 Version : 1.0